HaoGao/haogao.github.io/_pages/publications.md

 time series gaussian process.
 In Proceedings of the 37th Internatinoal Workshop on Statistical Modelling, Dortmound, Germany, 2023

-4. D. uan, Y. Wang, X. Luo, M. Danton, and H. Gao.
+4. D. Guan, Y. Wang, X. Luo, M. Danton, and H. Gao.
 A modelling study of pulmonary regurgitation in a personalized human heart.
 In International Conference on Functional Imaging and Modeling of the Heart, pages 585–593.
 Springer, 2023